-Founded in 2019 by Ji Bowlus after her acquisition of Magic Carpet Yoga Mats, Take Care Space, a woman of color-owned business, exists to advocate for self-care as a necessity for all, not a luxury for a select few.
+Founded in 2019 by Ji Bowlus, Take Care Space, exists to advocate for self-care as a necessity for all, not a luxury for a select few.
 Collaborating with artists, makers, writers, healers, and coaches, Take Care Space offers:

 - Beautifully intentional products that honor the sacred practice of self care, including yoga mats with vibrant, hand-painted designs commissioned by female artists and printed with sustainable UV cured ink.

-- Original content that fosters and celebrates authentic joy, personal growth and resilience;
+- Content that fosters and celebrates authentic joy, personal growth and resilience;

 - Socially conscious partnerships with aligned individuals and organizations;